Due to the coronavirus (COVID-19) pandemic, we’re changing how we recruit to our digital jobs.

 The extra demand on our digital services means that recruitment of digital specialists is more important than ever.
-That’s why we’re exploring alternative ways of interviewing potential candidates, starting with video interviews over Skype.
+That’s why we’re exploring alternative ways of interviewing potential candidates, starting with video interviews over Microsoft Teams.

 Pete Sweeney, from our specialist recruitment team says: “Recruitment is undoubtedly going to feel a bit different for us and for applicants but we have an opportunity to evolve our recruitment offer using technologies like remote interviewing.
 If we can make our jobs and our selection process more accessible to more people, that’s definitely a positive.”

 Here are some of our tips on how to have a successful video interview experience.

 How to prepare for video interviews

 Make sure you’ve downloaded Microsoft Teams and have registered for an account, if you don’t have one.
 Check that your internet connection is reliable, and consider using a hardwired connection if your WiFi is a bit temperamental.